Skip site navigation (1)Skip section navigation (2)

 client has negotiated AAPL.

-on-disk file identifier to have the semantics of HFS+ Catalog Node
+file identifier to have the semantics of HFS+ Catalog Node Identifier

-Identifier (CNID).
-Samba provides File-IDs based on a file's inode
+(CNID).
+Samba provides File-IDs based on a file's inode number which

-number which gets recycled across file creation and deletion and
+gets recycled across file creation and deletion and can therefore not

 The default is yes.